 The price of the Digital Download is included in Showcase Participation Fee.

 Sign up to volunteer backstage on the bulletin board sign-up sheet, or through email.
 We need 2 or 3 parent volunteers assigned to each class (depending on class size).
 For classes performing in both shows, we ideally like 2 sets of volunteers so that volunteer parents will have a chance to see one of the shows.
 Volunteers attend Dress Rehearsal day and arrive on show day at 10:30am for the Saturday 2pm show, 10am for the Sunday 1pm show, and 2:30pm for the Sunday 5pm show.
 Detailed volunteer procedures available HERE.

 How much does it cost to participate?

-The costume and participation fee is $70, due November 15 each year.
-If your child is performing in more than one dance, the cost is $70 for each separate costume.
+The Showcase Participation Fee is $100, due November 15 each year.
+This includes the cost of one costume and the digital download of all three performances.
+If you have multiple children or your child is performing in more than one dance, the cost is $70 for each additional costume.
 If we do not receive your costume fee, we WILL NOT order your child a costume.
 Fee is payable by cash, check, or credit card.

 When do students learn their dance?

 Students learn dances during their regularly scheduled classes.
 A small portion of each class is dedicated to teaching and rehearsing the choreography.
 Students who are not participating in the show still participate in this process as learning choreography is a very important skill in dance training even if they are unable to participate in the show.

 Are all the dances the same for each level?